fwoeck/voice/README.md

 * The server can be connected to an external SIP provider/Skype to receive calls and dial out.
 * Callers/customers are led by an IVR that allows to choose among different languages and topics.
-* Customers are connected to those agents, that match the customer's requirements.
+* Customers are scheduled to those agents, that match the requested skills and are currently idle.
 * Agents can configure the language- and topic-support according to their individual skills.
 * The platform creates customer records and history entries and shows them during the call.
 * Calls can be tagged and remarked for later callbacks and post processing.